Telephone 217500000 (ext.22579)

 H Index Google 5

-I received a Ph.D. in Ecology from the University of Lisbon (Faculty of Sciences) in 2012 and I am currently working in the Conservation Ecology Group of cE3c.
-I am a Post-doc Researcher at the University of Lisbon.
+I received a Ph.D. in Ecology from the University of Lisbon (Faculty of Sciences - FCUL) in 2012 and I am currently working as a Post-doc in the Tropical and Mediterranean Biodiversity group of cE3c/FCUL.
 My research focuses on management of habitats, especially regarding the conservation of oak woodlands and its natural, cultural and economic value.
 I am also involved in science communication and dissemination of scientific knowledge.

-For many years I have been involved in agro-forestry system research using cork oak woodlands as model system, and also in different projects regarding bird conservation and ecology.
+For many years I have been involved in agro-forestry system research using cork oak woodlands as model system, and also in different projects and studies regarding bird species conservation and ecology.

-My current research is driven by three overarching objectives: i) gather information about management and conservation of oak woodlands; ii) disseminate scientific information to different stakeholders, from managers and politicians to the general public; iii) produce different types of communication materials to help the dissemination and valorization of scientific research and knowledge.
+My current research is driven by three overarching objectives: i) gather and reanalyze scientific information about management and conservation of oak woodlands and birds; ii) disseminate scientific information to different stakeholders, from managers and politicians to the general public; iii) produce communication materials to help the dissemination and valorization of scientific research and knowledge.

 "Montados com Futuro" is a website I have built to accomplish some of objectives described above.
 It aims to contribute to the dissemination of knowledge to different stakeholders, from general public to managers, producers and researchers.